Welcome to the Infoway Subset Registry

 Note that the license agreements are available on InfoCentral and the acceptance of the license agreements must be updated annually for continued use.

 The description field in the HL7 subsets is optional.
-It is left empty where it did not add to the understanding of the concept definition.
+It is left empty when adding a description does not add to the understanding of the concept definition.

-If a French term is required, follow the instructions on how to request such a term in the section below on Questions, Concerns, Changes, Corrections.
+If a French description is required, follow the instructions on how to make such a request in the section on Maintenance and Release Information.

-SNOMED CT International, Canadian English and French, Immunization, Diagnostic Imaging and Immunization editorial guidelines can be found on the SNOMED CT Canadian pages.
+SNOMED CT International, Canadian English and French, Immunization and Microbiology editorial guidelines can be found on the SNOMED CT - Canadian Edition pages.